 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Heico's score of 20 is higher than 53% of the industry.
+Heico's score of 20 is lower than 59% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.